Nita263/NETWORKWALKS-NITA-ILEM-B083-WK3-PM1-PM2-PASSWORD-CRACKING-WITH-JTR-AND-NW-TOOLS/README.md

 STEP 4 - Verification: The cloud utility successfully recovered the plaintext passphrase.
 The retrieved credentials were then entered into the locked PDF document to successfully grant authenticated access.

-# ISSUES I ENCOUNTERED AND STEPS I TOOK TO REMEDY IT
+# ISSUES I ENCOUNTERED AND STEPS I TOOK TO FIX IT

 The initial recovery attempt using the web-based Networkwalks Password Cracker failed to yield the plaintext password, indicating the passphrase was outside the tool's default keyspace.
 I did the following: